Ed Seykota

-Edward Arthur Seykota (born August 7, 1946) is a commodities trader, who earned B.S. degrees in Electrical Engineering from MIT and Management from the MIT Sloan School of Management, both in 1969.
+Edward Arthur Seykota (born August 7, 1946) is an American commodities trader, who earned B.S. degrees in Electrical Engineering from MIT and Management from the MIT Sloan School of Management, both in 1969.
 In 1970, Seykota pioneered systems trading by using early punched card computers to test market trading ideas.
 Seykota resided in Incline Village, Nevada, on the north shore of Lake Tahoe, but moved to Texas.

 Career

 As a young man he attended high school near The Hague, Netherlands and also lived in Voorburg.

 In 1970, he pioneered a computerized trading system (now known as Trading System) for the futures market for the brokerage house he and Michael Marcus worked for.
 Later, he decided to venture out independently and manage a few of his clients' accounts.

 Much of Seykota's success was attributed to his development and utilization of computerized trading systems, which he first tested on a mainframe IBM computer.
 Later, the brokerage house he had been working for adopted his system for their trades.

 His interest in creating a computerized system grew after he read a letter by Richard Donchian on utilizing mechanical trend-following systems for trading and Donchian's 5- and 20-day moving average systems.
 Reminiscences of a Stock Operator by Edwin Lefèvre also inspired Seykota.
 Seykota based his first trading system on exponential moving averages.